 I firmly believe it is our duty as travelers to give back to the places we visit, especially those that are in need of extra help.
 It’s called Responsible Travel.
 These countries open up their communities and heritage to us with open arms.
 The least we can do is give a bit back in return, especially if we want our own children and grandchildren to enjoy the unique experiences we are able to still have.
 The facts are grim: Authentic local cultures around the world are disappearing at a dizzying pace and we are losing species 1,000 times faster than anytime in history of our planet.
 We – humans – are the driving force behind both of these devastating trends.
 And only we can reverse it.
 I don’t want to imagine a world devoid of the elements that I appreciate the most wherever I travel – nature and culture.

 When planning a trip, please take the time to learn about a travel agency, tour operator or hotel/lodge’s philanthropic philosophy and activities.
 I will always opt to travel with those that donate a portion of my trip or contribute on my behalf to the local community, culture and/or wildlife.

-A significant portion of the proceeds Inviato earns from travel bookings go back to charitable programs I am most passionate about.
+Inviato donates a portion of its earnings from travel bookings to go back to charitable programs I am most passionate about.
 To date, we have donated over $20,000 to our favorite charitable programs.
 Here are a few we currently support:

 Kenya Sheldrick Wildlife Trust